Troubleshooting

 4. Check that gain values are numbers.

-5. Check that names are short and Helix-safe.
+5. Check that names are short and valid for the selected device.

 See Manual Editing And CSV.